-For this FY 2018 - 2019 analysis, there was additional expenditure in the Caltrain Electrification Project from the Authority.
-Through three contracts with Caltrain, the Authority funded over \$147 million in construction and other costs for the project.
-Unlike in the previous analysis, this \$147 million is included as a construction cost in the primary economic impact analysis and is reflected in this analysis' results.
-This resulted in increased impacts in the Bay Area from previous years.
+For this FY 2019-2020 analysis, there was additional expenditure in the Caltrain Electrification Project from the Authority.
+Through two contracts with Caltrain, the Authority funded over \$100 million in construction and other costs for the project.
+This \$100 million is included as a construction cost in the primary economic impact analysis and is reflected in this analysis' results.